Keith Park's Attic

 Philco 70 (1931)

 1931 Philco 70, BC.
 This is fantastic example of the seven-tube Edward Combs design and a survivor set.
 The cabinet is in its original finish with original knobs and correct new grille cloth.
 Ive done a bit of touching up but needed very little, couple scratches on top but otherwise fantastic shape.
 Chassis has been completely restored as I usually do with re-stuffing of the Bakelite blocks and it works very well.
 This appeared to be a set that was used quite a bit up until about WW2, had its tubes replaced but nothing else and has been sitting the past 75 years or so with all of its original parts intact when I found it.
-Chassis is warranted, 18"H x 16"W x 11"D. $650.00.
+Chassis is warranted, 18"H x 16"W x 11"D. Was $650.00, now $575.00.
 (0100166)

 Back to Top